 The academic affairs and faculty liaison committee shall consist of not less than three nor more than eight members of the board appointed by the executive committee following the October board meeting of each even year.
 The members so appointed shall elect a chair of the committee at the first scheduled meeting following such appointment.
 The term of the office of committee chair shall be for two years, from the date of election until the appointment of committees by the executive committee in the next even year.
 The committee chair shall be eligible for reelection for not more than one additional consecutive term.
-In the event a vacancy occurs in the office of committee the term of the vacating chair at the first meeting of the committee following the occurrence of such vacancy.
+In the event a vacancy occurs in the office of committee chair, the remaining members of the committee shall elect a new chair to complete the term of the vacating chair at the first meeting of the committee following the occurrence of such vacancy.
 Such service in completing a term shall not limit the board member so elected from serving two additional consecutive terms as chair provided above.